Dani Deahl

 Dani Deahl is a Chicago based EDM, & House music producer, DJ, journalist, and blogger.
 She was the producer of a Billboard charted song and ran the music blog DSquared from 2009–2015.

 Early life

 Born and raised in Chicago, Illinois, Deahl became a DJ and got her first few residencies while she was still attending high school.
 In 2006, Deahl became producer and co-host of Red Bar Radio, the first internet podcast to be syndicated on terrestrial radio.
 Since that time, she's expanded into music production, journalism, and blogging.
 Deahl started her writing career as a contributor for Urb and shortly thereafter became their House Section Editor.
 She has also contributed to Chinashop (Red Bull's magazine), Time Out, Mateo, BPM, Complex, and Vice.
 Deahl's blog, DSquared, started in 2009.

+Career

 TEDx

 In 2014, Deahl did a highly publicized TEDx talk titled "Women, STEM & EDM."
-Deahl spoke in regards to her role as a female in the electronic music industry, and the inequalities that exist. she has also stated in interviews that she is a women's rights activist.
+Deahl spoke in regards to her role as a female in the electronic music industry, where she discussed the challenges and inequalities faced by women in dance and electronic music.
+Her talk remains a significant contribution to discussions on gender equity within the industry.